Valley Arena Gardens: Music

 Throughout nearly the entirety of its existence the Arena booked many famous musicians for its night club, which featured its own in-house orchestra.
 Spanning generations, it hosted many famous musicians across several genres, including jazz, blues, big band, country, soul, and rock & roll with such names as- Count Basie, Duke Ellington, Wee Bonnie Baker, The Dorsey Brothers, The Ink Spots, Lionel Hampton, Roy Rogers, The Glenn Miller Orchestra, Sarah Vaughan, The Temptations, Shep Fields, and Jack Teagarden.

-The venue was known both as a regular stop for big band musicians, and an arduous gig among acts in the 1950s.
-In a 1986 interview, Woody Herman alumni Jack E. DuLong, a saxophonist, described it as "that infamous job that all bands hated, that all-day thing at the Holyoke Arena...It was Sunday, and you'd get in early in the morning, and rehearse perhaps a dozen acts and play three shows; one in the afternoon and two in the evening.
+The venue was known both as a regular stop for big band musicians, and an especially arduous gig for them other among acts.
+In his memoirs, Gene Bockey, a saxophonist in Tommy Dorsey's band called it "the hell-hole of all name bands".
+In a 1986 interview, Woody Herman alumni Jack E. DuLong, another saxophonist, described it as "that infamous job that all bands hated, that all-day thing at the Holyoke Arena...It was Sunday, and you'd get in early in the morning, and rehearse perhaps a dozen acts and play three shows; one in the afternoon and two in the evening.
 You would start rehearsing in the morning without even an hour's sleep.
 It was a theater-in-the-round type thing, an 'institution' for big bands.
 After there we went into Brooklyn, New York, for a theater engagement."

+This was a common theme for bands that played the Arena.
+In his 2008 memoir, Don't Bury Me in My Tuxedo, Daryl "Flea" Campbell, best known as one of the earliest trumpet players to tour with Tommy Dorsey's act, expanded on this, describing his time there with Charlie Spivak's band:

+"Whenever we played a string of one-nighters in New England, we always seemed to wind up at the Holyoke arena... after traveling all night to get there.
+We never checked in a hotel in Holyoke but always continued to New York after the job...After driving all night, we would have a 10:00 a.m. rehearsal...The shows started about noon and wound up around 11:00 p.m.
+It was a long day.
+The balcony ran around the arena in a complete circle...The show better be good, or you became a target!
+There were four bars in the arena, which we visited between each show, so by 11:00 p.m., we were feeling pretty good.
+It was 150 miles from Holyoke to New York City, and as I said before, there were no interstates or thruways, just two-lane roads.
+We got the bus packed by eleven thirty..."